anberns/anberns.github.io/_posts/2019-01-18-vinyl_records_ruby_open-uri_and_nokogiri.markdown

-Throw a collection of release objects in a nested iterator and sit back as all the songs are played one after another.
+-Throw a collection of release objects in a nested iterator and sit back as all the songs are played one after another.

 ```
 crate.releases.each do |release|
   release.tracks.each do |track|
     puts "Playing-> #{release.name} - #{track.name}"

     tempfile = URI.parse(track.url).open
     tempfile.close
     FileUtils.mv tempfile.path, "audio.mp3"

     pid = fork{ exec 'afplay', "audio.mp3"}
   end
 end
 ```

-Wait.
+-Wait.
 They're all playing at the same time.
 We need to add one last thing.

 ```
 waitpid(pid, 0)